justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/07-service-level-agreements.md

 # Service Level Agreements

 Liferay is committed to providing an excellent customer experience.
-As part of this commitment, we offer support for Liferay DXP Cloud subscriptions.
-Every Liferay DXP Cloud customer has access to the our Support knowledge Base, ticketing support on [Help Center](https://liferay-support.zendesk.com/agent/dashboard), and [phone support](https://help.liferay.com/hc/en-us/articles/360017784212) as outlined in our Support Channels. *This page is meant to be an overview of the general Support Policies, but details are _subject to your legal agreement with Liferay_.*
+Every Liferay DXP Cloud customer has access to the our Support Knowledge Base, ticketing support on [Help Center](https://liferay-support.zendesk.com/agent/dashboard), and [phone support](https://help.liferay.com/hc/en-us/articles/360017784212)*.

+> **Details subject to your legal agreement with Liferay.*

-For more detailed information about legal agreements and services, please refer to [www.liferay.com/legal](http://www.liferay.com/legal) and locate the section “Liferay DXP Cloud Service Appendix.”
+For more detailed information about legal agreements and services, please refer to [www.liferay.com/legal](http://www.liferay.com/legal).

 ## Status Page